Cyph3rGh0stz/Text-based-Coin-Flipper/README.md

-# Text-based-Coin-Flipper
-This is a coin flipper written in Python that generates text to decide who wins a coin toss
+I had some free and was bored so I wrote this program which is a text based coin flipper.
+As of right now it prints the results to the terminal but I can add a GUI later.